⚠️

 | TICGL Recommendation | ⚠️ Abandon status quo immediately | ⚠️ Phase 1 starter model | ⚠️ Phase 2 scale model | ✓ PHASE 3 TARGET |

-TICGL Strategic Conclusion: Tanzania Football Federation possesses one of Sub-Saharan Africa's most undervalued commercial sporting assets.
-With 24.9 million active football bettors, an NBC Premier League that ranks second nationally in betting turnover, and a Kariakoo Derby that generates TZS 14B–50.8B per season from 2 fixtures alone — the financial case for launching a Data Rights Tender is unambiguous.
+✅TICGL Strategic Conclusion: Tanzania Football Federation possesses one of Sub-Saharan Africa's most undervalued commercial sporting assets.
+With 24.9 million active football bettors, an NBC Premier League ranking second nationally in betting turnover, and a Kariakoo Derby generating TZS 14B–50.8B per season from 2 fixtures — the financial case is unambiguous.
 Under Model F, TFF stands to earn TZS 57–72 billion over five years.
 Every day of delay is a day of foregone national sporting income.